aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

 <!--Instructor note: Refer back to `main` method and point out `static` modifier.
 Perhaps eliminate `static` from a method and point out the error. -->

 Any method called from within a static context must also be static.
-So, for all methods, use `public static` for now.
+So for now, use `public static` for all methods.
 Again, we'll explain more on what this means later.

 #### Return Type